Misr Overseas Airways

 Misr Overseas Airways was an Egyptian scheduled and charter airline based in Cairo.

-The airline was formed in 1981 as Air Lease Egypt and renamed to Misr Overseas Airways in January 1984.
+The airline was formed in 1981 as Air Lease Egypt and renamed Misr Overseas Airways in January 1984.
 In 1988, the airline operated scheduled cargo flights to Cologne, Maribor and Khartoum, and charter flights to Africa, Asia, Europe and Latin America.

 The airline ceased operations in 1989.